 You may hear and read that you can’t put muscle on by working out in the morning as you’re body isn’t in the ideal state.

-Over the past 7 years, I’ve been dedicated to getting up early and lifting weights before work.
-In this time, I’d estimate that I’ve added 10 kg of muscle mass whilst maintaining a similar body fat percentage.
+Over the past 8 years, I’ve been dedicated to getting up early and lifting weights before work.
+In this time, I’d estimate that I’ve added at least 10 kg of muscle mass whilst maintaining a similar body fat percentage.
 This rate of muscle addition is fairly slow as I’m already relatively well-trained, but if you’re not used to lifting weights, you’ll be able to pack on muscle fast.

 Many weight lifters and strength athletes have a preference for afternoon training.